 Preheat oven to 350F/180C degrees.
 Grease a 9-inch pie dish or cake pan.
 Set aside.

-In a medium bowl sift together flour, cornstarch, baking soda and salt.
+In a medium bowl whisk together flour, cornstarch, baking soda and salt.
 Set aside.

 Press cookie dough into the pan.
-Bake for 20-25 minutes (mine is ready in 20) until golden brown but still soft at the center, covering it loosely with aluminium foil after 15 minutes so the edges won't brown too much.
+Bake for 20-25 minutes (mine is ready in 20-22 minutes) until deep golden brown but still soft at the center, covering it loosely with aluminium foil after 15 minutes so the edges won't brown too much.
 Remove cake from oven and set the pan on a wire rack.
-Allow to cool completely.
+Allow to cool completely (I recommend then placing it in the refrigerator for a little while to set before slicing).
 Serve warm or at room temperature, with whipped cream or chocolate frosting, if you like.

 Cake is best eaten the same day it's made but will keep, covered tightly, for up to 2 days at room temperature or in the fridge.
 Leftovers can be frozen for up to 2 months.